ENCCS/gpu-programming/content/4-gpu-concepts.rst

     :align: center
     :scale: 40 %

-The thread marked by orange color has index 3 from the block 2 of size 255 and the global calcualted index 515 from the grid of size 4096.
+The thread marked by orange color is part of a grid of size 4096 which are grouped in blocks of size 256.
+It has index 3 in the block 2 and the global calculated index 515.

+For a vector addition this would be used as follow `c[index]=a[index]+b[index]`.

 Terminology
 -----------